Nqweba, South Africa

-Kirkwood, officially Nqweba is a town in the Eastern Cape Province of South Africa.
+Nqweba, until 2024 Kirkwood, is a town in the Eastern Cape Province of South Africa.
 It is situated on the banks of the Sundays River in the eponymously named Sundays River Valley, which forms part of the Sundays River Valley Municipality in the Sarah Baartman District Municipality of the Eastern Cape.

 Geography and climate

-Kirkwood is situated about 80 km from the Indian Ocean and about 100 meters (330 ft) above sea level.
+Nqweba is situated about 80 km from the Indian Ocean and about 100 meters (330 ft) above sea level.

 The South African Weather Service recorded a temperature of 50.3 °C in Kirkwood in 1928 - the highest temperature ever recorded in South Africa.

-To the north of Kirkwood are the Rietberg Mountains with the Uyepoort (Onion Gateway), which provides passage to the Zuurberg Mountains and the Addo Elephant National Park.
+To the north of Nqweba are the Rietberg Mountains with the Uyepoort (Onion Gateway), which provides passage to the Zuurberg Mountains and the Addo Elephant National Park.